ddnexus/pagy/docs/guides/chose_wisely.md

 - It knows only the current page and the pointer to the next page.
 - Page pointers are encoded strings and the count is not known.
-- It's extremely fast with APIs and infinite scrolling.
+- It supports only APIs and infinite scrolling.

-!!!tip For KEYSET pagination with UI support...
+!!!tip For UI support with KEYSET pagination...

 Use the `:keynav_js` paginator.